 Colgate is committed to being an anti-racist institution.
 The University develops and promotes initiatives, programs, events, and resources that foster deep personal reflection, dialogue, and action on issues of race, racism, and anti-racism.
 This ongoing effort is part of the University's Third-Century Plan.

 Students are introduced to these values in the Colgate context through learning opportunities, structured and spontaneous conversation, as well as moments for reflection, starting with New Student Orientation and continuing throughout their four years at the University.

-Colgate's Office of Equity and Diversity oversees the University's Student Non-discrimination, Anti-Harassment and Sexual Misconduct Policy and works to build an inclusive community that embraces and values diversity in an environment of mutual respect, communication, and engagement.
+Colgate's Office of Equity and Diversity works to build an inclusive community that embraces and values diversity in an environment of mutual respect, communication, and engagement.
 The office also works to educate the campus community about the University's Student Non-Discrimination, Anti-Harassment, and Sexual Misconduct Policy, and takes steps for the prompt and equitable resolution of complaints of harassment and discrimination, including Title IX complaints.
 Their staff members are responsible for responding to complaints and concerns regarding equity and diversity, including reported allegations of discrimination and harassment, and for ensuring that students receive reasonable supportive measures in support of their academic and living environment.
 If a student is experiencing bias or discrimination, the University encourages them to report it through the Reporting an Incident or Concern webpage.